Conics, Twistors, and anti-self-dual tri-K\"ahler metrics

 so that

 where $R\in(\sym^4(\C^2)\oplus\sym^0(\C^2)$ is polynomial in $\alpha, \beta$, which defines a conic $H(L)$.
 We claim that the Hitchin conic does not coincide with the Gergonne conic.
-To see it consider the Gergonne conic (\ref{conic_from_c}) corresponding to cubics $p=(z-a)(z-b)(z-c)$ and $q=(z-A)(z-B)(z-C)$.
+To see this consider the Gergonne conic (\ref{conic_from_c}) corresponding to cubics $p=(z-a)(z-b)(z-c)$ and $q=(z-A)(z-B)(z-C)$.
 Now consider the vertices of the triangles $T_{(abc)}$ and $T_{(ABC)}$, i. e. quadrics $(z-a)(z-b)$ etc. Do they belong to the Gergonne conics?
 If they do, then the Hitchin and Gergonne conics must coincide, as five points determine a conic.
 It is sufficient to verify it for one vertex, say $(z-a)(z-b)$ - the others will follow by symmetry.
-Consider a transvectant $<Q(L), (z-a)^2>_2$.
+Consider the transvectant $<Q(L), (z-a)^2>_2$.
 This gives a quadratic in $[t, s]$ with two roots.
 Do the same with $(z-b)^2$ - another two roots.
 Computation shows that there is no pair of common roots, so $(z-a)(z-b)$ does not belong to $Q(L)$ for any $[t, s]$.
-A combination of Hitchin's porism with our result shows that a locus of Gergonne points of a poristic family of triangles is itself a conic.
-In case if both conics are coaxial circles, this has been noted in \cite{Gallaty}.}: there exists a triangle inscribed in ${\mathcal A}$ and circumscribed about the base conic ${(Z^1)}^2+{(Z^2)}^2+{(Z^3)}^2=0$. \end{theo}
+A combination of Hitchin's porism with our result shows that the locus of Gergonne points of a poristic family of triangles is itself a conic.
+If the conics are coaxial circles, this was noted in \cite{Gallaty}.}: there exists a triangle inscribed in ${\mathcal A}$ and circumscribed about the base conic ${(Z^1)}^2+{(Z^2)}^2+{(Z^3)}^2=0$. \end{theo}

 {\bf Proof.} Let $A$ and $D$ be symmetric matrices defining two conics ${\mathcal A}$ and ${\mathcal D}$.
 Cayley \cite{cayley,gh} gave an algebraic conditions for $(A, D)$ in order for a polygon with $N$ vertices inscribed in ${\mathcal A}$ and circumscribed about ${\mathcal D}$ exist.
 Consider the expansion